sjoerdvankreel/firefly-synth-2/README.md

 * Smoothing parameter for delay time changes.
 Applies to time, bars, host bpm changes etc etc.
 * Unlike FF1, all delay times are now modulatable.
 * 8-tap multitap delay with per-tap modulatable level, delay, stereo balance, L/R crossover and resonant LP/HP filters.
+* Pop-out matrix editor for the individual taps.
 * Feedback delay with modulatable dry/wet mix, delay time, feedback amount, L/R crossover and resonant LP/HP filters.
 * Note: reso filters for the feedback delay are placed INSIDE the feedback loop!
 So that's feedback-filters themselves inside the feedback path of the delay line.
 These go out of bounds reasonably fast, so i soft-clip the feedback path at +/- 1000%.
 Still, if you get them to sustain at just the sweet spot, you can get some great results.
+* (F)Re(e)verb with modulatable dry/wet mix, room size, damping, L/R crossover, all-pass filter control and resonant LP/HP filters.

 # Build it
 Git clone recursive, build scripts are in /scripts, build_windows|linux|mac.bat|sh Debug|RelWithDebInfo|Release (0|1) (warn as error) (0|1) (enable asan).